iSapozhnik/lametric-revenuecat/README.md

 - Up to **20** frames per response.
 - Optional `duration` per frame (max 10,000 ms for non-scrolling text).
+- Optional `goalData` frames are emitted automatically when `mrr_goal` or `subscribers_goal` are supplied.
-- Optional `goalData` and `chartData` are supported by LaMetric but not emitted by default.
+- Optional `chartData` is supported by LaMetric but not emitted by default.

 Refer to LaMetric’s official “My Data (DIY)” JSON spec for all options.